kyma-project/kyma/docs/04-operation-guides/troubleshooting/smgt-02-id-conflict.md

 ---
-title: "Found more that one class" error
+title: FOUND MORE THAN ONE CLASS error
 ---

 ## Symptom